Louan-M/nyc-crashes/README.md

 More info about the dataset can be found [here](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).

-The final goal is to deliver a cleaned dataset that will be process by a ML model for predicting the dangerousity of the streets.
+The final goal is to deliver a cleaned dataset that will be process by a ML model for predicting the dangerosity of the streets.

 ## Who ?